LizzyonGit/fruits-hold-em/README.md

      - You can click **HOLD** to prevent the column above it to spin.
 The **HOLD** button changes from green to red with the button text **HELD**, and it changes back when you click it again.
 When you hold two columns, the third **HOLD** button becomes disabled so you can not hold three columns.
 If you enable one of the two **HELD** buttons again, the disabled button gets enabled again.

      - Your chosen held columns stay held between the spins, but the buttons get reset at the start of a new round.

+     - With the **HOLD** buttons, you increase your change of winning, for example if you get two identical fruits in a spin, you can hold them so only the third fruit needs to be correct, giving you a 20% chance of a winning middle row.

      __Winning row__